web3labs/epirus-substrate/explorer-ui/README.md

 ## Others

 This project was bootstrapped using [CRA](https://create-react-app.dev/) for convinience.
-We are using [CRACO](https://github.com/dilanx/craco) alpha to enable PostCSS nesting capabilities in TailwindCSS without ejecting.
+We are using [CRACO](https://github.com/dilanx/craco) to enable PostCSS nesting capabilities in TailwindCSS without ejecting.